Providence High School (North Carolina): Athletics

-Providence High School is affiliated with the North Carolina High School Athletic Association (NCHSAA) and is classified as a 4A school.
-Its mascot is the panther, and its colors are black and gold.
+Providence High School is a member of the North Carolina High School Athletic Association (NCHSAA).
+It was classified as a 4A school (North Carolina's former highest classification for high school athletics).
+Its mascot is the panther, and its colors are black, vegas gold, and white.

 In 2001, the Providence Panthers women’s soccer team won the State of North Carolina 4A Championship game against Broughton with a win of 2-1.

 In 2007, the Providence Panthers men's tennis team won the State of North Carolina 4A Dual Team Championships, and posted a perfect 17–0 season.

 In 2015, the Providence Panthers men's varsity baseball team won the State 4A Championship game against Millbrook with a win of 10–2.

 In 2016, the Providence Panthers women's varsity soccer team won the State of North Carolina 4A Championship game 2–1 against Apex Middle Creek.

-In 2022, the Providence Panther men's varsity baseball team went undefeated and won the State 4A Championship.
+In 2022, the Providence Panthers men's varsity baseball team went undefeated and won the State 4A Championship.

+In 2024, the Providence Panthers women's varsity tennis team won the State of North Carolina 4A Dual Team Championships for the 1st time ending the title drought for 35 years and posted a 20-1 seasonal record.